 Read Luke Chapter 5

 Jesus is preaching to a dense crowd by the Sea of Galilee when He calls the fishermen Peter, James and John to follow Him.
-He did this by showing them with a miraculous catch of fish how they would do the same for Him one day, but instead by catching men instead.
+He did this after showing them with a miraculous catch of fish how they would do the same for Him one day, but by catching men instead.

 Luke 5:10-11 “Do not fear, from now on you will be catching men.”
 When they had brought their boats to land, they left everything and followed Him.”